-- Sanity-checks addresses that are loaded from Entourage.
-For instance, if both the name and the address were entered in Entourage's address field, SpamSieve will now extract just the address, rather than taking Entourage's word for it. - The Add Good script now works with the Possible Spam190 folder and marks false positives as unread. - Messages can have more than one category, so SpamSieve now adds and removes the Junk category from the message, rather than replacing the category.
+- The Exclude my addresses switch now also applies to the Entourage address book, to reduce the chances of a forged spam getting through. - Added new scripting verb add entourage addresses.
+This will allow you to keep the Entourage addresses in sync by using an Entourage shutdown schedule. - Can automatically add the recipients of the messages you send to the whitelist. - Sanity-checks addresses that are loaded from Entourage.
+For instance, if both the name and the address were entered in Entourage's address field, SpamSieve will now extract just the address, rather than taking Entourage's word for it. - The Add Good script now works with the Possible Spam folder and marks false positives as unread. - Messages can have more than one category, so SpamSieve now adds and removes the Junk category from the message, rather than replacing the category.
 This means that marking a message as junk doesn't wipe out other categories on the message. - Shows a progress bar while importing Entourage addresses.